VPraharsha03/voice-assisted-gmail-fetcher/README.md

-# Voice Assisted Mail Reader
+# Voice Assisted Mail Fetcher For Gmail
-A voice assisted mail reader based on IMAP email protocol and Google Web Speech API written in Python that fetches and displays mails from a label/mailbox based on verbal commands.
+Fetch and Display mails from a label/mailbox using voice.
+Based on IMAP email protocol and Google Web Speech API written in Python.

 ## Prerequisites
 The following Python modules (available via pip):